Sitecore OrderCloud Documentation

 IntegrationEventID

-The ID to the Integration Event created in step 2.2.
+The ID to the Integration Event created previously.
 This has information about which endpoint OrderCloud should call out to in order to create the user after the user has successfully logged in.

 AdditionalIdpScopes